UBS: Global Wealth Management

 With its headquarters in Switzerland, UBS Wealth Management is present in more than 40 countries with approximately 190 offices (100 of which are in Switzerland).
 As of the end of 2018, around 23,600 people worldwide were employed by Global Wealth Management.
 In Switzerland, UBS Swiss Bank provides a complete set of retail banking services that includes chequing, savings, credit cards, and mortgage products for individuals.
 They offer cash management and commercial banking services for small businesses and corporate clients as well.

 UBS global wealth management advisory operations in the Americas consists of U.S. and Canadian wealth management businesses, as well as international business booked in the U.S. UBS Wealth Management in the U.S. is an outgrowth of the former Paine Webber brokerage business.
 The business was initially renamed UBS Paine Webber in March 2001, after it was acquired by UBS.
 The division offers wealth management advice for ultra-high net worth and high net worth clients.
 UBS was named "Best Bank for Wealth Management in North America" at the Euromoney Awards for Excellence 2017.

+In January 2026, it was announced that UBS began leasing 26,000 square feet of office space in Dallas, Texas to launch its UBS Wealth Advice Center hub.

+In 2026, UBS was charged for repeatedly laundering money through one of its US subsidiaries and fined $125 million by FinCEN.

 UBS's main competitors in this division are Bank of America, Morgan Stanley, JP Morgan Chase, Wells Fargo and Charles Schwab.